 - Urinary difficulties such as retention

-- Hardware Fracture: the metal devices used for stabilization of the vertebrae can break or move requiring additional surgery.
+- Hardware fracture: the metal devices used for stabilisation of the vertebrae can break or move requiring additional surgery

 - Continued or increased pain